jeremytammik/tbc/a/1984_transient.md

 }
 </pre>

-Afterward, open the C4R model using Revit API like this:
+With those in hand, you can open the C4R model using Revit API like this:

 <pre class="prettyprint lang-cs">
   // where is your BIM360/ACC account based, US or EU?